MohammedImtiaz/bTechCgpaCalculator/README.md

-# bTechCgpaCalculator
+# CGPA Calculator
 This is a personal project to calculate B.Tech CGPA.
-Grading system of LPU is followed for this project.
+10-scale grading system is followed for this project.
 # Features
 1. Calculate Final CGPA
 2. Download the marksheet in excel format.